 A registered charity providing affordable accommodation in Zones 1 and 2 to students and working people.
 It’s hostel-style accommodation, where you can stay for the long (max 4 years) or short term.
 The deposit is one week’s fee and £30.00 key deposit.
 LHA have a mix of self- catered and catered and have dormitories, single rooms and shared rooms.

 How to sign up: Fill out a booking form and search by university or postcode.

 Other features: All accomodation has 24/7 security, and a contents insurance policy.

 If you’re new to the UK as well as London, and you want somewhere calmer to lay your head, and hit the books, this might be the option for you.
-Hosts including families, couples and professionals offer rooms in their home to encourage a cultural exchange, and there are self-catered and catered options.
+Hosts include families, couples and professionals, offering rooms in their own homes.
+The goal is to encourage cultural exchange, and there are self-catered and catered options.

 How to sign up: Fill out an enquiry form and read through the terms and conditions.

-Other info: Price bands vary between room size, Zones of London (i.e Z4 is cheaper than Z2) and board type which can be B&B, half-board and self-catering.
+Other features: Price bands vary between room size, Zones of London (so Zone 4 is cheaper than Zone 2) and board type—which can be B&B, half-board or self-catering.